Skip to main content

 Admin

-Rotate data encryption keys
+Rotate encryption keys

 pvault admin rotate-keys